A dozen startups became unicorns betting on the Shopify ecosystem. Amazon has zero. A lot of capital is racing to change that.

 All of the hundreds of billions of Amazon GMV involves external software.
 It’s an invisible layer surrounding Amazon with a combined enterprise value of tens of billions of dollars.
 Many of those software tools are essential or even required.
 For example, the private label industry only exists because of product research tools like Jungle Scout, Helium 10, and others.

-Thousands of software companies help businesses sell on Amazon with inventory management, product research, pricing, fulfillment, advertising, accounting, taxes, and more.
+Hundreds of software companies help businesses sell on Amazon with inventory management, product research, pricing, fulfillment, advertising, accounting, taxes, and more.
 While Amazon’s own Seller Central acts as a starting place, sellers typically use other tools to augment or replace Seller Central’s functionality.
 Brands that sell wholesale to Amazon also use some of those tools and a separate set of enterprise tools.

 However, the startups in the Amazon ecosystem (or the marketplaces niche more broadly, including eBay and others) received little attention from investors.
 There have been only a handful of companies that raised equity capital.
 The rest - often spun out by experienced sellers - bootstrapped using their cashflows.
 In part, that’s because Amazon’s API creates a rigid boundary box that restricts how creative those companies can be.
 But also because of perceived platform-dependence risk.

 That has changed over the past two years.
 Funding for Amazon tools has accelerated, and M&A activity has become more common.
 The previously capital-deprived industry is catching up to the rest of the software-as-a-service (SaaS) market.